sagartennis/Deploy-Static-Website-on-AWS/README.md

 ## STEP 2 - UPLOAD FILES TO S3 BUCKET ##

 a.
-Download [starter code] (https://drive.google.com/file/d/15vQ7-utH7wBJzdAX3eDmO9ls35J5_sEQ/view) for the static website.
+Download (starter code) [https://drive.google.com/file/d/15vQ7-utH7wBJzdAX3eDmO9ls35J5_sEQ/view) for the static website].
 b.
 Click on Add files and add the **index.html** first and then make sure to add the remaining folders one by one.
 This will make sure that **index.html** will remain the root file.